MyristicaFragrans/PersistentNames/README.md

-# Persistant Names
+# Persistent Names
-Persistant Names will make it so your NPCs will always keep the same names- even if they die and respawn!
+Persistent Names will make it so your NPCs will always keep the same names- even if they die and respawn!

 ## Your Town will remain!
 By the end of a normal game, your town has been completely replaced many times.
 Instead, you can have your NPCs just respawn with the same names.